Nancy Mitford: Second World War

 The outbreak of war in September 1939 divided the Mitford family.
 Nancy and Rodd supported the Allies in the war.
 The Romillys had by this time departed for America, but the others either hoped for an Anglo-German détente or, as with Unity, were openly pro-Nazi.
 Unity was in Munich when war was declared.
 In despair, she attempted suicide by shooting herself in the head.
 She survived, and was sent home through neutral Switzerland.
 Mosley and Diana, who had married secretly in 1936, were detained under Defence Regulation 18B.

-Nancy, in full antifascist mode, had described her sister to the British Intelligence agency MI5 as "a ruthless and shrewd egotist, a devoted fascist and admirer of Hitler [who] sincerely desires the downfall of England and democracy in general".
+Nancy, in full anti-fascist mode, had described her sister to the British Intelligence agency MI5 as "a ruthless and shrewd egotist, a devoted fascist and admirer of Hitler [who] sincerely desires the downfall of England and democracy in general".
 During the "Phoney War" of 1939–1940, Nancy was briefly an Air Raid Precautions (ARP) driver, and later worked shifts at a first-aid post in Paddington.
 She drew on those experiences in her fourth novel, Pigeon Pie, a comedy about spying.
 It was published by Hamish Hamilton in May 1940, while there was little public appetite for lighthearted war satire, and the book was a commercial failure.

 In April 1940, Mitford suffered her second miscarriage.
 Shortly afterward, Rodd, who had been commissioned into the Welsh Guards, departed overseas.
 Alone in London, Mitford moved to the family's Rutland Gate house where she remained during the London Blitz.
 The main house had been requisitioned to provide a refuge for Jewish families evacuated from the bombed areas of the East End.
 Mitford spent much of her time looking after those families: "so hard-working, clean and grateful".

 A brief affair with a Free French officer, André Roy, resulted in a third pregnancy.
 Mitford again miscarried, with complications that led, in November 1941, to a hysterectomy.
 After convalescence, at loose ends, she began working as an assistant at the Heywood Hill bookshop in Curzon Street.
 The shop became the centre of Mitford's daily activities and was a favoured meeting place for London's literati.

 In September 1942, she met Gaston Palewski, a French colonel attached to General Charles de Gaulle's London staff.
 She found him fascinating, and he became the love of her life though her feelings were never fully reciprocated.
 He was an inspiration for much of her future writing.
 For the sake of Mitford's reputation, the affair was pursued with discretion before Palewski left for Algeria in May 1943.
 Thereafter, the relationship was conducted mainly by letters and occasional phone calls since Palewski was only intermittently in England before the end of the war.